 Conservationists, scientists, recreational users and elected officials agree that a strong plan is needed to ensure California’s treasured public lands are managed for the future through a smart 21st century pathway that balances the need for clean energy with the exceptional natural, cultural and recreational values of the desert.

 Why protect the California Desert

-The California Desert boasts some of the best solar resources in the world along with wind and geothermal resources.
-But it is also fragile and contains:
+The California desert boasts some of the best solar resources in the world along with wind and geothermal resources.
+The desert is also fragile and contains:

 - Scenery: Desert mountain ranges, wildflower-filled valleys and dark night skies

 - History: Ancient rock art and old mining history

 - Wildlife: Unique and endangered birds, animals and plants, such as golden eagles, desert tortoises and Joshua trees

 - Wilderness: Hundreds of thousands of acres that are truly wild

 Finding the right places

 Wind and solar energy development is appropriate in some areas but development should be avoided in our most sensitive places—California’s desert treasures.
 When we guide projects to more suitable areas, like rooftops, already degraded lands or pre-screened zones we can avoid conflict with wildlife, wildlands and recreation opportunities.
 This is increasingly important as America looks to transition to cleaner types of energy to reduce climate pollution.